jackworthen/port-checker-plus/README.md

 - Use the [Issues](https://github.com/jackworthen/port-checker-plus/issues) tab
 - Include your OS, Python version, privilege level, and steps to reproduce
 - For fragmented scanning issues, specify if admin privileges were used
+- For ping tool issues, include target host and network configuration

 ### 🔧 **Pull Requests**
 1. Fork the repository